Types of Appointments

 The terms "regular" and "restricted" apply to both faculty and staff positions.
 Typically a regular position is one that is on-going, renewable, and supported by more permanent funding.

 A "restricted" position will have a limited duration and/or a less-permanent source of funding (such as sponsored grants or contracts).
 Research faculty positions are typically restricted, being given a specific end date at the time of employment.
-Critical differences between restricted and regular appointments are explained in detail in the faculty handbook, in section 2.4.
+Critical differences between restricted and regular appointments are explained in detail in the faculty handbook, in sections 2.3, 6.5.1, and 6.5.2.

 Initial or original appointments for (salaried) restricted research faculty positions must be for at least twelve (12) months and can be up to three years.

 All departments are required to provide restricted research faculty employees Terms of Faculty Offer Reappointments prior to the end date on their original or current Terms of Faculty Offer.
-Reappointments can be made for one month or up to three years.
-For the template for the reappointment please visit the Employee Resource Guide under Forms Library.
+Reappointments may be made up to three years considering needs for service, satisfactory performance, and sufficient funding to support the extension period request.
+For the template for the reappointment, please visit the forms library.

 Obtaining Approval to Make Regular Research Faculty Appointments: